-Since the election of the Trustees, the advisory vote on named executive officer compensation, and the advisory vote on the frequency of an advisory shareholder vote to approve named executive officer compensation are nonroutine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.
+Since the election of the Trustees and the advisory vote on named executive officer compensation are non-routine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.

-20. O: What is the effect of a broker non-vote?
+20. Q: What is the effect of a broker non-vote?

 A: Broker non-votes will be counted for the purpose of determining the presence or absence of a quorum but will not be considered present and entitled to vote on any matter for which a broker, bank or other nominee does not have authority.
-For the Annual Meeting, pursuant to the rules of the New York Stock Exchange, your broker, bank or other nominee will be permitted to vote for you without instruction only with respect to Proposal 4 regarding the ratification of KPMG LLP.
+For the Annual Meeting, pursuant to the rules of the New York Stock Exchange, your broker, bank or other nominee will be permitted to vote for you without instruction only with respect to Proposal 3 regarding the ratification of KPMG LLP.
 A broker non-vote will not have any impact on the outcome of any other proposals.